 Bizagi offers a powerful integration layer that supports the different integration possibilities involved in an enterprise-class, digital transformation initiative.

 You can easily connect Bizagi with Identity Managers, service-oriented systems offering web services, document management systems, enterprise content managers, email servers or other general applications and cloud services.

 For your integration points, It is important that you rely on the use of asynchronous activities and their properties whenever possible.

 To learn more about asynchronous activities, refer to http://help.bizagi.com/bpm-suite/en/index.html?invoking_async_act.htm.

 For Automation Service, connecting to certain other applications such as legacy systems, or point-to-point integration with databases or similar repositories such as Active Directory for users (or in general any corporate system which is hosted on-premises), requires a VPN setup.

 Plan adequately and consider validating and testing how well integration points behave in terms of performance.
 A VPN will not address any external issues caused by a high latency in the communications between the cloud and your company server's physical location.

-Consider the following aspects to ensure that your implementation is eligible for a deployment to Automation Service and that your processes comply to Automation Service requirements:
+Consider the following aspects to make sure that your implementation is eligible for a deployment to Automation Service and that your processes comply to Automation Service requirements:

 1. You may not run processes in Automation Service which were downloaded from the Bizagi Process Xchange.

 2. You may not run processes in Automation Service if your project uses Oracle as the database engine.

 3. Even though certain features are configured through Bizagi Studio, not all of them can be taken into Automation Service as per the defined configuration.

 For example, features like Bizagi database encryption, make sense for on-premises setups, are not targeted for nor taken to Automation Service, since Automation Service, already manages encryption for data at rest within its cloud-centric architecture.

 For example, you could be using Bizagi Studio with version 126.96.36.1995 and deploying to the cloud version 188.8.131.521.

 What should I do next?

 Once you are comfortable with the above concepts and recommendations, and have finished implementing your processes, prepare these processes so you can deploy them to Automation Service.

 For information about this next step, refer to Prepare processes for export.